-28. An Ordinance authorizing a contract with Soria, Inc. dba Corporate Payroll Administrators, Inc., to provide payroll services to the Office of the Mayor and City Council for elected officials' contract employees (Council Aides) beginning October 1, 2016 through September 30, 2018 in an amount up to \$100,000.00 with two options to extend the term of the contract for one additional year in the amount of \$50,000 per year.
+An Ordinance authorizing a contract with Soria, Inc. dba Corporate Payroll Administrators, Inc., to provide payroll services to the Office of the Mayor and City Council for elected officials' contract employees (Council Aides) beginning October 1, 2016 through September 30, 2018 in an amount up to \$100,000.00 with two options to extend the term of the contract for one additional year in the amount of \$50,000 per year.
 [John Peterek, Assistant to the City Manager; Christopher Callanen, Assistant to City Council]

-29. An Ordinance authorizing the execution of Reimbursement Agreements with the San Antonio Local Organizing Committee for reimbursement of expenses related to the 2015 U.S. Masters Swimming Nationwide Spring Nationals. totaling up to the 2015 USA Swimming Speedo Junior National Championships, \$125,420.00, totaling up to \$122,190.99, and the 2015 USA Swimming Phillips 66 National Championships, totaling up to \$143,871.04, contingent upon State reimbursement, and authorizing payment upon the receipt of such funds from the Events Trust Fund.
-[Lori Houston, Assistant City Manager; Casandra Matej, Executive Director.
-Convention & Visitors Bureau]
+29. An Ordinance authorizing the execution of Reimbursement Agreements with the San Antonio Local Organizing Committee for reimbursement of expenses related to the Masters Swimming Nationwide Spring Nationals, 2015 U.S. Swimming Speedo Junior National \$125,420.00, the 2015 USA Championships, totaling up to \$122,190.99, and the 2015 USA Swimming Phillips 66 National Championships, totaling up to \$143,871.04, contingent upon State reimbursement, and authorizing payment upon the receipt of such funds from the Events Trust Fund.
+Assistant City Manager; Casandra Houston, Matej, Executive Director, Convention & Visitors Bureau]